-Career veterans know that , it’s always best to follow a winning formula like this simple, 10-step plan to successfully market an event venue.
+Career veterans know it’s always best to follow a winning formula like this simple, 10-step plan we’ve outlined below to successfully market an event venue.
 However, they also know that a lifetime’s work and experience cannot be summed up in a nice and tidy package like a blog post.

 - Rigorous pursuit of new potential clients,

 - Following solid systems and programs that work and

 - Making master checklists for yourself and your team so that details are executed perfectly every time by every staff member.

 Our ten-step list covers several aspects of how you can better market your venue.
 You may already be doing many of these, but you can always learn new ways to improve your business.